NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- NC State and its opponents have not yet combined for more than 54.5 points in a game this year.
+- NC State has not yet combined with its opponents to score more than 55 points in a game this year.

-- Louisiana Tech's games have gone over 54.5 points in three of four chances this season.
+- Louisiana Tech has combined with its opponents to score more than 55 points in three of four games this season.

-- The combined points per game average of the two teams, 66.8, is 12.3 points more than Saturday's over/under.
+- Saturday's over/under is 11.8 points lower than the two team's combined 66.8 points per game average.

-- This contest's over/under is 8.2 points greater than the 46.3 these two squads combine to allow per game this season.
+- The 46.3 combined points per game that these two squads have allowed this season are 8.7 fewer than the 55 over/under in this contest.

 NC State Stats and Trends